We are committed to ensuring that you are able to live in a

 Anti Social Behaviour (ASB) can take many different forms

-ranging from threatening behaviour to neighbour complaints about
+ranging from threatening behaviour to complaints about loud music

 significant impact on a person's quality of life and if it is not